Crime in Northern Ireland: Terrorism

 Since the historic signing of the Good Friday Agreement most large terrorist groups and some smaller ones have since decommissioned their weapons or ceased military operations.
-These groups include the Provisional Irish Republican Army (PIRA), Ulster Volunteer Force, Loyalist Volunteer Force, Ulster Defence Association, Irish National Liberation Army.
+These groups include the Provisional Irish Republican Army (PIRA), Ulster Volunteer Force, Loyalist Volunteer Force, Ulster Defence Association and Irish National Liberation Army.

 Even though the larger organisations have decommissioned and are complying with the terms of the 1998 Agreement there is still on the Republican side so called "Dissident republicans" who oppose the Agreement.
 These elements are short of numbers but still pose a serious threat, the threat became clear in March 2009, when two Soldiers were killed in County Antrim while collecting a pizza just outside the barracks, the Real Irish Republican Army later claimed responsibility for the shooting.

 Two days later another group called the Continuity IRA shot dead a police officer in Craigavon, County Armagh.
 The officer was responding to a call from a lady in the area when he was shot in the back of the head by a sniper.

 More recently a large number of bombs have been discovered in counties Londonderry, Armagh and Tyrone.
 Although none of the devices detonated the police and British Army said they were getting more "sophisticated", for instance in February 2008 the Army defused a 100 lb device in County Down, then in September 2009 a 600 lb device was made safe.
 These groups do not have the same support as PIRA once had, nor the same weaponry but they are still capable of murder and bombings.

 On Friday 16 October 2009, at around 07:30 BST a car bomb exploded under the car of a police officer's wife in the large Unionist area of east Belfast and what is considered to be an area controlled by the Ulster Defence Association.
 The device was intended to kill her husband whom she usually drives to work but was not present in the car at the time.
 The woman escaped with minor injuries as the bomb detonated under the passenger side seat.
 The Real IRA claimed responsibility for this incident.